marhop/verso/README.md

 # Verso

-An (XMP/JPEG) image metadata editor.
+editor for embedded image metadata

 ## Rationale

-Verso is a tool for editing metadata embedded in image files.
-Metadata can be used for example to describe the image's content and the depicted persons, to provide information about the date of its creation and to state its creator and any rights/license information.
+Verso is an editor for metadata embedded in image files.
+Metadata can be used to describe, amongst others, the image's content and the depicted persons, to provide the date of its creation or to state license information.
+It can also contain technical data like shutter speed and focal length.

-Verso's default configuration makes it an editor for [XMP][XMP] metadata embedded in JPEG files.
-The metadata fields are structured with the [Dublin Core][DC] elements Description, Date, Creator and Rights.

-Since metadata editing is based on [Phil Harvey's ExifTool][ET] and Verso is highly configurable you may adjust the metadata elements that can be displayed and edited, as long as ExifTool can handle them.
-So Verso can easily be adapted to edit for example IPTC or EXIF instead of (or in addition to) XMP metadata, just by messing with the configuration file.
+Verso's default configuration makes it an editor for XMP metadata embedded in JPEG files, particularly for the Dublin Core metadata elements Description, Date, Creator and Rights.
+But since metadata editing is based on ExifTool and Verso is highly customizable you may adjust the metadata fields that can be displayed and edited, as long as ExifTool can handle them.
+So Verso can easily be adapted to edit for example IPTC or EXIF instead of (or in addition to) XMP metadata.
+Metadata fields can be added in the configuration file or on the fly via command line options.

 Verso is written in Perl and features a Gtk3 GUI.